 The quality of the pages determines writing ease or difficulty.
 Good quality pages are easy to write with a pen or a pencil.
 You don’t need to apply too much pressure to write anything down, but low-quality pages require tremendous pressure.
 Regularly applying pressure to the pages may cause a hand sprain.

 The size of the inner pages affects the purpose for which the notebook is used and how much detail can be written on each page.
-From pocket-sized to A4, the size of the inner pages vary from notebook to notebook.
+From pocket-sized to A4, the size of the inner pages varies from notebook to notebook.

 The quality of the inside pages is important because it is what determines how long the pages will last before, during, and after use.
 If you buy low-quality notebooks, the pages may start to deteriorate before you even start selling them due to heat or changing weather.
 Some inner pages babe a short shelf life, after which they begin to peel and tear; in such a state, no one can use them.